Do I Need a Contractor Website or Is It Just a Fancy Business Card?

 10 advantages your website has over a business card

-#1 – Your site is accessible to everyone
+#1 – Your website is accessible to everyone

 You’ll need to physically hand a business card to someone if you want them to get to know your business.
 A website can be optimised to rank on Google, which means new clients can come and find YOU (not the other way around) by searching for your products and services online.

-#2 – Your site allows for instant contact
+#2 – Your website allows for instant contact

 Someone with a question about your business can’t get much help from a business card (unless their question is how to spell your business name or what your phone number is).
 Your website provides real-time engagement.
 If someone has a question they can email you through your on-site contact form, giving you a direct line to your potential leads.